What to Say in a Tooth Fairy Phone Call: Scripts That Land

 Pick the right voice

-A warm, slightly older voice works for tender moments (first lost tooth, birthdays).
-A playful, younger voice works for brushing reminders and pep talks.
+A warm, slightly older voice works for tender moments (first lost tooth, last baby tooth).
+A playful, younger voice works for wiggly tooth pep talks and brave-dentist-day calls.
 If you're not sure, preview the voices on the scheduling page before you commit.

 ready to make it magical —